codedbyblessing/CodePath-Prework/README.md

 ## Notes

 Challenges encountered while building the app:
 - I had to familiarize myself with the Swift layout and see my code side by side.
 I have not done something like this in a while outside of Figma.
+- I accidentally deleted a file and had to restart the app creation, by then I had been familiarized with Swift and XCode so it did not take too long.

 ## License